The process of conveyancing involves interaction with many types of professionals including an estate agent.

 Pros and cons of online agents

 Online estate agents offer a distinct approach to selling your property.
-They typically provide a fee service that's lower than traditional high street agents.
+They provide a fee service that's lower than traditional high street agents.
 This affordability often comes with a caveat: most online agents require paying upfront.
-This means, even if your house doesn't sell, the fee is non-refundable.
+This means, that even if your house doesn't sell, the fee is non-refundable.

 Online agents' services vary.
 Some offer a basic package, including listing your property on major websites.
 More comprehensive services might include hosted viewings and property description assistance.
-However, these often come at an additional cost.
-The impersonal nature of online agents can be a deterrent for some, as face-to-face interactions are minimal.

 Benefits of local estate agents

 Local estate agents bring a more personalised service.
 They often know the local market intimately, which aids in setting realistic sale prices.
-Unlike many online agents, most high street agents operate on a no sale no fee basis.
-This means you don't pay unless your property sells, potentially aligning their interests with yours.

 Local agents often provide a more hands-on approach.
 Services like in-person valuations, hosted viewings, and direct negotiation with buyers can be invaluable.
 They might charge double what online agents do, but the fee often reflects a more customisable and comprehensive service.

 Real-world examples illuminate the differences between online and local no sale no fee estate agents.
 A homeowner in a bustling city centre might find an online agent sufficient due to high market demand.
-In contrast, a rural property owner might benefit from a local agent's knowledge and network.

 One case involved an online agent who listed a property at a standard price but failed to sell it.
 The owner switched to a local agent, who suggested minor renovations and targeted marketing, leading to a successful sale.